godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Screen-Space Ambient Occlusion (SSAO)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In areas where light does not reach directly, illumination happens by indirect (or ambient) light.
-As mentioned above in the *Ambient Light** section, Godot can simulate this using GIProbe, ReflectionProbe, the Sky or a constant ambient color.
+As mentioned in the **Ambient** section, areas where light from light nodes does not reach (either because it's outside the radius or shadowed) are lit with ambient light.
+Godot can simulate this using GIProbe, ReflectionProbe, the Sky or a constant ambient color.
 The problem, however, is that all the methods proposed before act more on larger scale (large regions) than at the smaller geometry level.

-Constant ambient color and Sky are uniform, while GI and Reflection probe have more local detail, but not enough to simulate situations like light not being able to fill inside hollow or concave geometries.
+Constant ambient color and Sky are uniform and the same everywhere, while GI and Reflection probe have more local detail, but not enough to simulate situations where light is not able to fill inside hollow or concave features.

 This can be simulated with Screen Space Ambient Occlusion.
-As you can see in the image below, the goal of it is to make sure concave areas are darker, simulating less space for the light to enter:
+As you can see in the image below, the goal of it is to make sure concave areas are darker, simulating a narrower path for the light to enter:

 .. image:: img/environment_ssao.png

+It is a common mistake to enable this effect, turn on a light and not be able to appreciate it.
+This is because SSAO only acts on *ambient* light, not direct light.

-While still there, the effect is less noticeable under the direct light on the left of the image, just like in reality.
+This is why, in the image above, the effect is less noticeable under the direct light (at the left).
+If you want to force SSAO to work with direct light too, just use the **Light Affect** parameter (even though this is not correct, some artists like how it looks).

-Of course, the effect looks best when combined with a real source of indirect light, like GIProbe:
+SSAO looks best when combined with a real source of indirect light, like GIProbe:

 .. image:: img/environment_ssao2.png